rtfisher/snid_docker/README.md

 # SNID-Docker

 This short Docker file uses a containerized approach to easily enable running the SuperNova IDentification code (Blondin & Tonry, 2007, Tonry & Davis, 1979) on any platform.
 The requisite PGPLOT library including the X-Windows interface is automatically downloaded and installed inside a Linux container.
 SNID is configured and built on top of PGPLOT.
 The container hosts an X11 server which the user can easily connect to via a local X11 client on their desktop.
-All of this is accomplished by executing a single script,
+All of this is accomplished by executing a single script, `run_snid.sh`.

 _References:_